soroosh-tanzadeh/taskrunner/README.md

 ## License

-Apache 2.0.
+GPL-3.0.
 See `LICENSE` for details.